vroablec/notebook-navigator/docs/intro-video-script.md

 [pause]

 Here's something useful to know: folder pins and tag pins are SEPARATE.
 A note can be pinned in your folder view but not in your tag view, or vice versa, or both.

 [short pause]

 This gives you flexibility to organize differently depending on how you're browsing.

+[pause]

 ---